 \begin{remarks} Note that for super NQ-manifolds, bounds on the generators of $\Omega^1_X$ mean that $n$-shifted symplectic structures can only exist for $n \in [0,N]$.

 The non-degeneracy condition in Definition \ref{NQsympdef} is more subtle than the one we will see in Definition \ref{derivedsympdef} for dg manifolds with differentials in the opposite direction.
-This is because we need to ensure that $\omega_2^{\sharp}$ induces quasi-isomorphisms between tensor powers of tangent complexes and cotangent complexes.
+This is because we need to ensure that $\omega_2^{\flat}$ induces quasi-isomorphisms between tensor powers of tangent complexes and cotangent complexes, which our definition gives by \cite[Lemma \ref{poisson-binondeglemma}]{poisson}.

 Because non-degeneracy is defined as a quasi-isomorphism rather than an isomorphism, we have to treat negatively and positively graded cochain complexes differently, since they interact differently with homological constructions.
-In technical terms, the $\O_X$-modules $\Omega^1_X$ in cochain complexes are not usually cofibrant in the projective model structure when $X$ is an NQ-manifold, whereas the corresponding modules for dg manifolds will be. \end{remarks}
+In technical terms, the $\O_X$-modules $\Omega^1_X$ in cochain complexes are not usually cofibrant in the projective model structure when $X$ is an NQ-manifold, whereas the corresponding modules for dg manifolds will be.